-While e-collars are one of the best tools to train your dogs, if you misuse them, the consequences can be enormous, and this is one of the main reason why many dog owners do not approve of using an e-collar.
-So that you can use it more efficiently, you need to look at the following mistakes in training and find out exactly how you can get around problems.
+While e-collars are one of the best tools to train dogs, if you misuse them, the consequences may be enormous, and this is one of the main reasons why many dog owners disapprove of using an e-collar.
+Make the process more effective and check the following mistakes in training and find out exactly how you need to get around problems.

 Mistake #1: Not reading the manual

-Most professional e-collars come with a manual that clearly describes the steps that you should take when you wish to use the e-collar.
-Also, they can have safety guidelines depicted in the manual.
-However, owners still commit many mistakes when they start using the e-collars on their dogs.
-This could be avoided entirely if the owner decides to read the manual instead of chucking it aside.
+Most professional e-collars come with a manual that clearly describes the steps you should take for every training session.
+Also, they may have safety guidelines depicted in the manual.
+However, owners still commit many mistakes when they start using remote collars on their dogs.
+This could be avoided entirely if they read the manual instead of chucking it aside.

 Solution: Read the manual carefully!